florentpoujol/Daneel/readme.md

 ## Conventions

-For consistency sake, some convention are observed throughout the framework :
+Some convention are observed throughout the framework :

 * Every getter fonctions are called GetSomething() and not FindSomething().
 * Every object and function names are camel-cased, except for functions added to Lua's standard libraries which are all lowercase.
-* Every time an argument has to be an asset, you may pass the fully-qualified asset name instead.
+* Every time an argument has to be an asset (like `modelRenderer:SetModel()`), you may pass the fully-qualified asset name instead.
-* Every time an argument has to be a gameObject instance, you may pass the gameObject name instead.
+* Every time an argument has to be a gameObject instance (like `gameObject:SetParent()`), you may pass the gameObject name instead.
-* Every time an argument has to be an asset or component type, you may pass the asset or component **object** instead (ie : ModelRenderer instead of "ModelRenderer").
+* Every time an argument has to be an asset or component **type**, you may pass the asset or component **object** instead (ie : `Asset.Get("Model name", ModelRenderer)` instead of `Asset.Get("Model name", "ModelRenderer")`).
 And when you do pass the type as a string, it is case insensitive.
 * Every optional boolean arguments default to false.

 ## Dynamic getters and setters

-Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components and any scriptedBehaviors as if they were variables :
+Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components as if they were variables :

     self.gameObject.transform.localPosition
     -- is the same as